jackeys/Power-Armor-to-the-People/Documentation/Description.md

 Most power armor mods add a way to get a full set of the power armor right from the start of the game.
 Power Armor to the People makes changes to this so that the sets fit into the progression when starting a new game, with full sets either removed, turned into partial sets, or moved behind locked doors depending on how high level the set is.

 **Note:** This feature does not affect Creation Club power armor, since they come with a quest to retrieve them and cost real money.
 I personally use [Creation Club Delayed](https://www.nexusmods.com/fallout4/mods/42753) to offset this (thanks to jsalex for pointing this out).

-## Configurable

-Many of the features can be configured using [Mod Configuration Menu](https://www.nexusmods.com/fallout4/mods/21497) so that you can customize the mod to your liking.
-Here is an example of the kind of configuration you can expect:

-* The chance of finding legendary power armor with each of the supported methods
-* How likely you are to find the Brotherhood of Steel wearing power armor sets besides the standard issue
-* Whether some power armor sets are available to a specific faction or not
-* Add all of the full sets of abandoned power armor back to the game instead of using the changes made by this mod

-**For a full breakdown of where all of the power armor sets are distributed using each of these features, see this article: [Spawn Levels and Locations](Spawn%20Levels%20and%20Locations.md)**

 ![Power Armor Sets](../Images/Mod%20Page/Power%20Armor%20Sets%20Heading.png)